odinthenerd/parameter2/README.md

 In our opinion Boost.parameter is slightly too premissive when it comes to convertability, parameter2 follows the following strict rules:
  - all positional arguements must be alligned left of one or zero named arguements.
 If a named arguement is provided all arguements to its right must be named or uniquly convertable.
- - deduced parameters are only allowed if they are convertable to exactly one candidate, they can be mixed with named arguements but only with positional arguements if seperated by a named arguement.
+ - deduced parameters are only allowed if they are convertable to exactly one candidate.

 ## goals:
  - at least 10x faster compile time